Handing Over the Project to Another Team

 The Team

-The engineers may be employees of the company (in-house engineers).
-Or there may be freelance engineers working as independent contractors.
-Often the company outsources their application development project to a software consulting company, so the engineers in the team are employees or contractors of the consulting company.
+An app is built by a team of software engineers.
+The engineers may be employees of the company (in-house engineers) or freelance engineers working as independent contractors.
+Often the company outsources their application development to a consulting company.
 It is not unusual to have a mixed team with most engineers working remotely.

 The team and the customer develop the app together.
 They discuss and share new ideas, they understand and support each other.
 The customer gets inspiration and critical feedback from the engineers.
 Over time the mutual trust is built.
 The customer relies on the team's technical expertise and the engineers trust the customer's business and domain expertise.
 Both the team and the customer gain more knowledge about the app, its features and its users.
 The collaborations become more and more productive.